You know your landing pages are a crucial cog in the conversion funnel.

 Cost: Starting at $29 per month (if you pay annually)

-Landingi offers a great selection of templates and unlimited A/B testing at each price point.
-It’s a solid option at a great price.
+Landingi offers a great selection of templates and email marketing integrations at each price point.

 The platform also offers a straightforward visual editor, making it easy to modify all of its pre-designed templates.